Ahmedaltu/istio-service-mesh-lab/README.md

 A hands-on Istio service mesh deployment on Kubernetes (Kind), demonstrating traffic management, automatic mTLS, and sidecar injection using the Bookinfo sample application.

-Istio is a CNCF graduated project with significant contributions from **Ericsson Software Technology**, whose engineer Faseela K serves on the Istio Steering Committee and CNCF Technical Oversight Committee.

 ---